Xilinx/Vitis-AI/dsa/XVDPU-TRD/vck190_platform/overlays/Vitis_Libraries/vision/docs/api-reference.rst

     +----------------+---------------------------+----------------------+-----------+-------+------+------+

-The following table summarizes the resource utilization for custom CCA, generated using Vivado HLS 2021.1 tool for the xczu9eg-ffvb1156-1-i-es1, to process a 4K image.
+The following table summarizes the resource utilization for custom CCA, generated using Vitis HLS 2021.1 tool for the xczu9eg-ffvb1156-1-i-es1, to process a 4K image.

 .. table:: Table 16. customCCA Function Resource Utilization Summary